bm4cs/bencode.io/content/posts/2019-07-04-stack-smash.md

-## Step 4: Craft the payload
+**Step 4: Craft the payload**

 Python is very good for crafting payloads, especially useful is the `struct` package which will pack bytes according to the specified endianess.

-We want to pack the payload as per the following layout:
+Given all the ingredients have been obtained, simply need to pack the payload for poor old winamp according to the following layout:

     [ PADDING UNTIL EIP ][ JMP ESP GADGET ][ SHELLCODE ]

+A little bit of python to pack the payload, noting the shellcode was already conveniently in python that to the `-f` switch using `msfvenon`.
+Checkout the `struct.pack` call - how dope is that!?

 ```python
 import struct